humitos/argentinaenpython.com/web/stories/home.en.rst

-   The method of the project to promote Python_ (among other personal interests) is travelling around different cities, following the energy of regional Software Libre communities and :doc:`getting in contact <contacto>` with people interested in a :doc:`course or lecture <eventos>` about these topics and also by simply sharing time together, talking about other activities and getting in touch with different cultures and life styles.
+   The method of the project to promote Python_ (among other personal interests) is travelling around different cities, following the energy of regional Software Libre communities and :doc:`getting in contact <contact>` with people interested in a :doc:`course or lecture <events>` about these topics and also by simply sharing time together, talking about other activities and getting in touch with different cultures and life styles.